Safezone-Cartons/oreilly-katas-2024/Problem/ActorsActions.md

 - Setup new patient in the system
 - Remove patient from the system
-- Modify patient trashhold
+- Modify patient threshold
-- everything what a *nurse* can do
+- Everything what a *Nurse* can do

 **Actor:** Nurse